baguette/baguette.github.com/_posts/2011-01-14-changing-jedit-eol-markers.markdown

 structure that includes, among other things, the constant pool and the bytecode itself.
 The constant pool consists of an array of any literal data that appeared in the source code.
-Each constant in the pool is prefixed with one byte representing the type (1 for strings).
-For strings, the type is followed by 2 bytes that represent the number of bytes in the string, and then the string bytes encoded as (slightly modified) UTF-8.
+Each constant in the pool is prefixed with one byte representing the type.
+For strings, the type is `01` followed by 2 bytes that represent the number of bytes in the string (high order byte first), and then the string bytes encoded as (slightly modified) UTF-8.

 Browsing through the jEdit JavaDocs, I noticed that `org.gjt.sp.jedit.textarea.TextAreaPainter` has some methods pertaining to EOL